Filmed by Alfred Matérn

 water temperature 12°C

-This project was supported by New York Foundation for the Arts, NYC Department of Cultural Affairs, NYC Media and Entertainment, and Queens Theatre.
+For this project, with gratitude, I received support from New York Foundation for the Arts, NYC Department of Cultural Affairs, NYC Media and Entertainment, and Queens Theatre.

 Previous